fenago/machine-learning/lab_guides/lab_9.md

 weight to the misclassified points and less to the correctly classified ones, and fit the next classifier to this modified data.

-The canonical example of boosting that we learn in this chapter is AdaBoost (ADAptive BOOSTing).
+The canonical example of boosting that we learn in this lab is AdaBoost (ADAptive BOOSTing).
 I encourage you to further your studies with other algorithms such as gradient boosted trees, and XGBoost (eXtreme Gradient Boosting).
-Most ensemble methods in this chapter use decision trees as the weak learners.
+Most ensemble methods in this lab use decision trees as the weak learners.
 Many ensemble methods started in order to prevent overfitting in decision trees, and for this reason decision trees tend to be more popular for this kind of approaches.
-However, as you read this chapter, I encourage you to look at how the strong learners would look if the weak learners were other types of classifiers, such as perceptrons, SVMs, and so on.
+However, as you read this lab, I encourage you to look at how the strong learners would look if the weak learners were other types of classifiers, such as perceptrons, SVMs, and so on.

 ## 10.2 Why an ensemble of learners?
 Why not just one really good learner?

 When I suggested combining several different weak learners to form a strong learner, a question may have popped into our minds.
-We’ve spent an entire book learning how to build strong learners, why all of a sudden do we want to combine them?
+We’ve spent an entire course learning how to build strong learners, why all of a sudden do we want to combine them?
 For example, if we are going to combine a few simple decision trees, why not build one very robust one?
 Let me illustrate why with a small example.

-Let’s go back to our spam example in Chapter 7 (Decision Trees).
-To remind you, the dataset consisted of spam and ham emails, and the features were the number of times the words ‘lottery’ and ‘sale’ appeared on the email (Table 10.1).
+Let’s go back to our spam example.
+The dataset consists of spam and ham emails, and the features were the number of times the words ‘lottery’ and ‘sale’ appeared on the email (Table 10.1).

 ![](./images/207.png)